aayusachdev/Issue-tracker/README.md

 - Custom styling for the individual components
 - Making the User Interface more interactive for the user

-The Application production build deployed on Heroku platform.
+The Application is deployed on Heroku platform.
 Open [https://githubissue-tracker.herokuapp.com](https://githubissue-tracker.herokuapp.com) to view it in the browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).